West Country police crack down on drivers putting cyclists at risk

 In 2015, 18,844 cyclists were injured in reported road traffic collisions which included 3,289 who were killed or seriously injured in Britain.
 Analysis shows that driver action was the cause in the majority of collisions.
 The most significant risk was presented at junction locations, suggesting some people when driving are not looking out for cyclists and other vulnerable road users.

-Being passed too close by a driver is one of the biggest deterrent to cyclists using the regions road network.
-Too many drivers fail to give cyclists the time and space to complete their journey safely, and are often unaware of the correct passing distance needed to give a rider.
+Being passed too close by a driver is one of the biggest deterrent to cyclists using the region's road network.
+Too many drivers fail to give cyclists the time and space to complete their journey safely, and are often unaware of the correct passing distance the need to give a rider.

-According to Tri Force Road Policing, many “due care and attention” offences are being committed daily when a driver overtakes far too close to a law abiding cyclist and putting them at risk.
-Consequently, many of these offences going unreported.
+According to Tri Force Road Policing, many 'due care and attention' offences are being committed daily when a driver overtakes far too close to a law-abiding cyclist, putting them at risk.
+However, many of these offences going unreported.
 With the help of Cycling UK's #toocloseforcomfort mat, Tri Force Road Policing is rolling out an operation across the region to deter further offences being committed.

-Sgt Warren Knight from Tri Force specialist operations has been the driving force behind the operation, said: "Our Tri Force roads policing unit is supporting and planning with Avon and Somerset , Gloucestershire and Wiltshire Police to undertake the 'Close pass cycling safety programme'.
+Sgt Warren Knight from Tri Force specialist operations has been the driving force behind the operation.
+He said: "Our Tri Force Roads Policing unit is supporting and planning with Avon and Somerset, Gloucestershire and Wiltshire Police to undertake the 'Close pass cycling safety programme'.

-The Officer on the cycle will have a camera for recording any offences.
-Once the vehicle & driver’s details have been recorded together with an eyesight check, the driver will be offered the option of being reported for the offence of ‘driving due care and attention’ or to receive education about the correct way to overtake someone on a bicycle with a short lesson on overtaking.
+The officer on the cycle will have a camera for recording any offences.
+Once the vehicle and driver’s details have been recorded together with an eyesight check, the driver will be offered the option of being reported for the offence of ‘driving without due care and attention’ or to receive education about the correct way to overtake someone on a bicycle with a short lesson on overtaking.

 The lesson will include a life-size floor mat provided by Cycling UK, which will be used to explain how far away a vehicle should be from a rider when over-taking in a number of different scenarios.